-6.1.12 SF_ALEAS_A: Unpredictable Number Generation Support
+6.1.11 SF_ALEAS_A: Unpredictable Number Generation Support

-- In all configurations, this security function provides two unpredictable and unrelated 8 bits numbers. - In ISSUER and USER configurations, this security function supports the prevention of information leakage. - This security function ensures the generation of unpredictable numbers of 1088 bits, in USER configuration. - This security function can be qualified, according to the TOE claim, with the test metrics required by the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand).
+- In all configurations, this security function provides two unpredictable and unrelated 8 bits numbers. - In ISSUER and USER configurations, this security function supports the prevention of information leakage. - This security function ensures the generation of unpredictable numbers of 1088 bits, in USER configuration. - 184 This security function can be qualified, with: - the statistical test metrics defined by the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand), - the statistical test metrics defined by the BSI-AIS31 standard for a P2 class device.